 Finally, photography is all about exploring and trying different and new filters every time to see which one fits the best.
 Every different setting would impact and yield a different result in the same situation.
 In the end, it is all a matter of personal preference.
 Some photographers may prefer a slightly cold and bluish tint while some may prefer a warmer sunset tone.

-Finally, here is a link to a gallery created by light benders visuals.
+Finally, here is a link to the gallery created by light benders visuals.
 They tried capturing the milky way.
 No doubt, the results were quite interesting.
+Try these Galaxy S9 Plus pro mode camera tweaks now!
 Be sure to check them out.
 Till then, Sayonara!